eliasswu/AlphaPurify/README.md

 ### - 1:1 Production-Grade Backtesting — Fully vectorized modeling of transaction fees, slippage, rebalancing, and dynamic weight drift to ensure reliable and rigorous backtest results.

+### - White-Box Backtesting — Empowering you to visually track weight transitions and asset returns at ANY timestamp, for ANY position direction, and within ANY quantile bin.
 ---

 ## AlphaPurify vs Other Quant Libraries